A-Hanson/suicide_rate_trends_in_the_us/README.md

 I set my significance level to 0.05 with the intention of doing a Bonferroni correction.

 ### Male vs Female
-Null Hypothesis: "The national male suicide rate average will equal the national female suicide rate average."
+Null Hypothesis: "The national male suicide rate average will be equal to the national female suicide rate average."

 ![Male vs Female Box Plot](images/m_f_rate_box_plot.png)